 4hrs later, I found myself back at the airport with a few more hours to spare.
 Restless, I decided not to wait it out inside.
 At the tourist information booth, a helpful concierge talked me through which neighborhoods in Seoul were the best to visit in my short time frame – accounting for the total almost 2hr commute to and from Seoul- and showed me exactly how to get to them.
 “This airport wins for efficiency,” I thought to myself.

-Based on recommendations from the concierge, I settled on a trip to Hongdae, a university neighborhood with several options for food, shopping, and art.
+Based on recommendations from the concierge, I settled on a trip to Hongdae, a university neighborhood with varied options for food, shopping, and art.

 On the busy streets, I chatted with a few Korean girls who told me that Sunday was a good day to be in the district, but looked disappointed when I said I would only be around a few hours.